nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 And so what is this doing?
 Well, it's messing with our box of nerds but it's also giving us a question to test what we are observing over what we would expect in terms of a proportion of different flavors of nerds.

-### <a id="toi"></a> Chi-Square Test of Independence
-*Kinds of questions we focus on:* Decide if movie goers' decision to buy snacks is related to the type of movie they plan to watch
-H<sub>o</sub>: proportion of people who buy snacks is independent of the movie type H<sub>a</sub>: proportion of people who buy snacks is different for different types of movies

-And so what is this doing?
-Well, it is essentially setting up a test to see what we would expect versus what we are seeing.
-In this case, the assertion is that there could be a relationship between movies and snacks and so we're seeing if there is.

-Both Chi-square tests in the table above involve calculating a test statistic.

 -------------

 ## <a id="gfh"></a> Goodness of Fit Hypotheses

+*Kinds of questions we focus on with this test:* Decide if boxes of nerds have the same number of pieces of each color or not

+* H<sub>o</sub>: proportion of color of nerd are the same
+* H<sub>a</sub>: proportions of colors are not the same

+And so what is this doing?
+Well, it's messing with our box of nerds but it's also giving us a question to test what we are observing over what we would expect in terms of a proportion of different flavors of nerds.

 ### <a id="gfdfx2"></a> Degrees of Freedom
 ### <a id="gfpvap"></a> P-Value Approach to χ²
 ### <a id="gfcvap"></a> Critical Value Approach to χ²